kylpo/notes/personal/Diet.md

 - [Vegan Nutrition Guide](https://www.vegan.com/nutrition/)
   - Likely want to take a supplement for B12 and Vitamin D

-# Cured meats at restaurants
-Only eat cured/dried meats when eating out.
-Didn't like my experience recently of throwing away undercooked chicken from restaurant.

-Might be worth saying only buy dried and frozen meats at store to only promote meats that are not throw away if not sold before expiration date.

 # Seeds and fruit for breakfast
 >Grains, beans, nuts and seeds are all in the same family as they are actually all seeds.
 Grains grow from the seeds of grasses, such as wheat, corn, oats or rice.
 Nuts, such as almonds, pecans, and walnuts, come from the seeds of a tree.
 And then there are the ones we refer to as seeds directly, such as sunflower seeds, pumpkin seeds and sesame seeds [that are found in fruits].